Luhonono: History

 German rule ended in Southwest Africa (Namibia) as Germany was stripped of its colonies by the Treaty of Versailles after the end of the First World War in 1918.
 The South Africans took over the administrative centre at Schuckmannsburg but decided to abandon the place because of the annual heavy flooding of the area.
 Thus Schuckmannsburg lost its political importance when on 28 January 1935 Katima Mulilo took its administrative functions.
 Because of a shortage of building material in Katima Mulilo – no shops and no buildings were present there at that time – many buildings were taken apart so that the bricks could be reused in the new regional seat.

 Luhonono today

-The village nowadays consists of wooden cabins and a few less sturdy buildings.
+The settlement nowadays consists of wooden cabins and a few less sturdy buildings.
 The only intact relic of German colonial time is a little brick house with a floor area of about 12 m2 built in 1909, the only brick building not dismantled for building material when the regional offices were moved to Katima Mulilo.
 On 9 August 2013, the Namibian government renamed Schuckmannsburg Luhonono.

 The D3508, in 2021 renamed Brendan Simbwaye Road, connects Luhonono to Isize and Namalubi.